spyrosavl/ragui/README.md

 RagUI is a Python framework that transforms your RAG (Retrieval Augmented Generation) pipelines into production-ready web applications.
 It's framework-agnostic and works seamlessly with popular LLM frameworks like LangChain and LlamaIndex.

+## ⚠️ Development Status
+**WARNING**: RagUI is undergoing rapid development and frequent changes.
+For the latest features and fixes, we recommend installing directly from the GitHub repository rather than PyPI.

 ## Features

 - **Instant Web Interface**: Get a polished chat UI for your RAG pipeline with zero frontend code